-Pharping is a small town which is around 23km southwest of Kathmandu Valley.
-Tibetans know Pharping as Yanglesho and Nepali they call it Pharping.
+Pharping is a small town around 23km southwest of Kathmandu Valley.
+Tibetans know Pharping as Yanglesho and Nepali.
+They call it Pharping.
 The place Pharping was also known as Phamting.It is said that Pharping was the birthplace of Phamtinga, the heart-son of Naropa.
-Chatral Rinpoche clarifies that the Indian Phamting derives its name from the presence of the great hood of the naga King Lhakmachen or Shesha which signifies that it is a place associated with him.
-Due to this reason the scholars of the past used to call it Phanathingu which means the nine hoods.
-And then the usage shortened as Phamting.
+Chatral Rinpoche clarifies that the Indian Phamting derives its name from the presence of the great hood of the naga King Lhakmachen or Shesha, which signifies that it is a place associated with him.
+Due to this reason, the past scholars used to call it Phanathingu, which means the nine hoods.
+And then, the usage was shortened to Phamting.

 It is said that Pharping is the place where Guru Padmasambhava (Guru Rinpoche ) had attended enlightenment.
 So it is one of the most sacred sites related to him.
-For Tibetan Buddhists, the hills of Pharping is believed to be as sacred as Bodhigaya in India.
-Within the area of Pharping, there are two sacred caves, Asura cave and Yanglesho cave on the mountainside, several Tibetan Buddhist Monasteries and retreat centers in and around this small town.
+For Tibetan Buddhists, the hills of Pharping are believed to be as holy as Bodhgaya in India.
+Within the area of Pharping, there are two sacred caves, Asura cave, and Yanglesho cave, on the mountainside, and several Tibetan Buddhist Monasteries and retreat centers in and around this small town.

-The place Pharping has not merely been blessed by Guru Rinpoche, it has also been visited by several Great Legends, like long term resident Marpa Lotsawa, who practiced, made offerings, ganachakra feasts, aspiration prayers and many more.
+The place Guru Rinpoche has not merely blessed Pharping; several Great Legends have also visited it, like long-term resident Marpa Lotsawa, who practiced, made offerings, ganachakra feasts, aspiration prayers, and many more.

-Along with the Buddhist, Pharping is equally important to the Hindu as well.
-To the south of Village about 40km distance you can see the DakshinKali Temple.
-Dakshin Kali Temple is one of the main Hindu Temples of Nepal dedicated to Kali.
+Along with the Buddhists, Pharping is equally essential to the Hindus.
+To the south of the village, about 40km, you can see the DakshinKali Temple.
+Dakshin Kali Temple is one of the principal Hindu Temples of Nepal dedicated to Kali.
 Pharping is also the site of the oldest hydroelectric Power station in Nepal.
 In 2010 it was declared a living museum by the government of Nepal and was opened to the visitors.

-Most of people have the desire to visit Pharping before starting their trek such as Everest Base Camp Trek, Everest View Trek, Gokyo Valley Trekking and so on.
+Most people want to visit Pharping before starting their trek, such as Everest Base Camp Trek, Everest View Trek, Gokyo Valley Trekking, etc.

 Things to see in and around Pharping

-It is the Upper medication cave perched on the cliff above Pharping near the large white Monastery.
-It is the place where Guru Rinpoche had got the enlightenment.
-In the 8th century, Guru Ringpoche had meditated in this cave.
+It is the Upper medication cave perched on the cliff above Pharping near the sizeable white Monastery.
+It is the place where Guru Rinpoche had got enlightenment.
+In the 8th century, Guru Rinpoche had meditated in this cave.
 There are three main images enshrined inside the cave.
-Those images are of Guru Rinpoche in the middle, Yangdak Heruka to his right and Vajrakilaya to his left.
-Outside the cave, to the top left, you can see the handprint next to the entrance of the cave.
-Some say that this imprint is of Gorakhnath, an Indian Yogi, while others consider it as an incarnation of Situ Rinpoche.
-However, many believe that it is of Guru Rinpoche.
+Those images are of Guru Rinpoche in the middle, Yangdak Heruka to his right, and Vajrakilaya to his left.
+Outside the cave, to the top left, you can see the handprint next to the cave entrance.
+Some say that this imprint is of Gorakhnath, an Indian Yogi, while others consider it an incarnation of Situ Rinpoche.
+However, many believe that it is Guru Rinpoche.

-A five-minute walk from Pharping to the direction of Kathmandu, above the pond and next to Chatral Rinpoche Monastery you can see the Yanglesho Cave.
-It is the place where Guru Ringpoche practiced medication and attended the level of Mahamudra Vidyadhara.
+A five-minute walk from Pharping to the direction of Kathmandu, above the pond and next to Chatral Rinpoche Monastery, you can see the Yanglesho Cave.
+It is where Guru Rinpoche practiced medication and attended the level of Mahamudra Vidyadhara.
 By a narrow channel, the cave is connected to the Asura Cave.

 How to Get in Pharping?

-You can take a local bus from the Ratna Park Bus Station in Kathmandu or take a car from Thamel, which goes to the Pharping.
-After reaching the Pharping, it is possible for you to visit some places on foot however if you want to reach some of the outlying Monasteries like Nedyo Tashi Choeling you may need some vehicle.
+You can take a local bus from the Ratna Park Bus Station in Kathmandu or a car from Thamel, which goes to the Pharping.
+After reaching the Pharping, you can visit some places on foot; however, you may need a vehicle if you want to get to some of the outlying Monasteries like Nedyo Tashi Choeling.
 You can hire a taxi from Pharping town.
 Further, you can also hire a taxi from Kathmandu.